 Allegations of rape can have long-lasting effects on a person’s life, even when those allegations are later found to be false.
 Such accusations leave a mark on your good name and can make it difficult to secure employment or housing for years to come.

 Rape is a form of sexual assault.
-Charges for sexual assault in Nebraska can range from a misdemeanor offense to a Class II felony punishable by up to 50 years in prison.
-In addition to possible prison time, facing rape charges in Omaha can result in fines and mandatory registration on the Nebraska Sexual Offender Registry.
+Charges for sexual assault in Nebraska range from misdemeanor offenses to felonies punishable by up to 50 years in prison.
+In addition to possible prison time, a conviction for rape in Omaha often results in fines and mandatory registration on the Nebraska Sex Offender Registry.
 If charged with a felony offense, you could also lose your civil liberties, including the right to own a firearm or to vote in elections.

 If you’ve been accused of rape, contact the criminal defense team at Berry Law.
 Their attorneys have the experience you need to build a defense against sex crime charges.
 They can intervene on your behalf to secure the best possible outcome for your situation, protect your rights, and defend your reputation.